Skip to content

 Provider=MSDASQL; Driver={Microsoft Text Driver (*.txt; *.csv)}; DBQ=C:\path\;

-An example below refers to ODBC Data Source defined as follows:
+The example below refers to an ODBC Data Source defined as follows:

 Database ODBC data source